glest/glest-source/BUILD.md

     CC=`which egcc` CXX=`which eg++` cmake .. -DINSTALL_DIR_DATA=<absolute-path-to-data>

-Now that the build configuration has been set, run make:
+Now that the build configuration has been set, run make, replacing `X` with the number of CPU cores in your computer:

-    make
+    make -jX

 The zetaglest binaries will be in the `build/` directory.
 Run './zetaglest' to start the game.